Why Use I-PASS?

 If you have an I-PASS and are driving a motorcycle or pulling a trailer, you may use the open road tolling lanes.
 The correct toll will be automatically calculated and deducted from your account.

 Pay careful attention when approaching an exit; sometimes there is no access to an exit from the open road tolling lanes.
 I-PASS customers that need to exit the Tollway past a toll plaza must use a cash plaza.
-Most cash plazas are equipped with an I-PASS Only lane on the far left side.
+Most cash plazas are equipped with an I-PASS or Pay Online lane on the far left side.

 At ramp tolls, use the lane most convenient for your direction of travel.
 If you use a cash lane, you must stop even though you have I-PASS.